 District representatives reported that the condition of some apparatus does not meet district needs.
 The district owns 11 pieces of apparatus, but only 6 are in active use.
 (See Exhibit 14.)
 District representatives reported that the current level and condition of apparatus does not meet district needs and stated that some pieces of apparatus are currently inoperative due to difficulties finding parts and hiring mechanics.
-District representatives reported that all apparatus and equipment are replaced when it is no longer economically viable to keep them in service.
+District representatives reported that funding has not been readily available to replace equipment on a regular schedule and that all apparatus and equipment are replaced when it is no longer economically viable to keep them in service.
 District representatives reported that FEMA declined the district's request to obtain a grant for apparatus.